nrfconnect/sdk-nrf/samples/bluetooth/throughput/README.rst

 Bluetooth: Throughput
 #####################

-The Bluetooth Throughput sample measures *Bluetooth* Low Energy throughput performance.
+The Bluetooth Throughput sample uses the :ref:`throughput_readme` to measure *Bluetooth* Low Energy throughput performance.
 You can use it to determine the maximum throughput, or to experiment with different connection parameters and check their influence on the throughput.